-Registration for the 2024-2025 school year will open in July.
+Registration for the 2026-2027 school year will be open from July 7th - August 4th.

 Step 1: Submit Bus Transportation Registration Form

-Step 2: Complete an Emergency Information Form
+Step 2: Complete Pick Up/ Drop Off Permission Form

 *Please keep in mind these are approximate times.